 How Much Weight Can a Portable Camping Chair Hold?

-My first car camping chair was a $15 monstrosity from Target that looked like it could hold a small elephant.
+A $15 camping chair from Target can look sturdy enough to hold a small elephant and still fail fast.
 It lasted exactly three trips before one of the legs buckled under me while I was trying to enjoy a lukewarm beer at Big Meadows Campground.

-My first car camping chair was a $15 monstrosity from Target that looked like it could hold a small elephant.
+A $15 camping chair from Target can look sturdy enough to hold a small elephant and still fail fast.
 It lasted exactly three trips before one of the legs buckled under me while I was trying to enjoy a lukewarm beer at Big Meadows Campground.
 The honest version: most camping chairs are built for average-sized humans, not for folks who enjoy an extra helping of campfire chili.

 You gotta know the real weight limit before you end up on the dirt.